Clean Pool Liner: Steps for Effective Pool Liner Cleaning

 Manganese stains can be particularly stubborn.
 If these stains do not resolve with acid treatment, you may need to shock your pool.
 Here’s how:

-1. High levels of chlorine can cause the manganese to oxidize and precipitate to the bottom of the pool.
+1. High chlorine levels can cause the manganese to oxidize and precipitate at the bottom of the pool.

 2. After the manganese has precipitated, you can vacuum it out.

-3. Ensure you backwash and clean the filter afterwards as manganese tends to clog up the filter.
+3. Ensure you backwash and clean the filter afterward, as manganese clogs the filter.

 cleaning stains from pool liner